aklin/aklin.github.io/_posts/2019-02-10-interview-test-the-change-dispenser.md

 First of all, naming conventions.
 I was too influenced by C and Spartan Programming at the time and my variable names are as small as possible.
 I've learned it's better to call a spade a `spade` rather than a `s`, or indeed a transaction `transaction` rather than `t`.
-IntelliJ will highlight all variable occurrences if you click on it and giving it a proper name will only help you.
+My eyesight isn't what it used to be, so, longer, context-relevant variable names are much appreciated.
+As an added bonus IntelliJ will highlight all occurrences of a variable if you click on it and giving it a properly long name will only help you spot it faster in a large method.

 Then we have `introduction.html`, the file I wanted the interviewers to read before going through the code.
-The language is extremely bad, way too formal and pretentious.
+The language I used is extremely bad.
+It's way too formal and pretentious.
 I remember thinking as much back then.
 I edited a couple of times for clarity, but it looks like I went for terseness instead.
 In the end I called it _good enough_ and gave up.
-As a matter of fact I completely ignored it while writing this post.
-I read it all, didn't understand a word, and went to the code instead.
+As a matter of fact I completely ignored it while writing this post; I read it all, didn't understand a word, and went to the code instead.
 So much for wanting to impress the interviewer with fancy HTML.

 Finally, the test itself is executed in the main method.
-I wouldn't do that today, because what was actuall requested of me simply doesn't require it.
-All tests should instead go to, well, unit tests.
+I wouldn't do that today, because what was actually requested of me simply doesn't require a main method.
+Instead I would've used a bunch of unit tests to examine each aspect the submission.

 In the `Main` class there's a method called `getRandomNominalPrice` accepting one parameter:
 `atLeast`.
 Apparently, my intention was to provide a monetary value of _at least_ that much,